 If you have an automatic garage opener, a power outage is one of the primary reasons your door may be stuck.
 Another cause might be that the opener remote has a dead battery or is otherwise malfunctioning.
 In either of those cases, you probably won’t hear any noise from the opener itself.

-If your garage door’s mechanical components are intact and functioning correctly, it’s safe to open your door manually.
+If your garage door’s mechanical components are intact and functioning correctly, it’s safe to manually open your garage door from the inside or outside.
 However, if the opener won’t work because the cables are loose, the door has become dislodged from the track or you have a broken spring, it’s not safe to open it manually.
 When mechanical issues are at play, you’ll probably hear your automatic opener come to life as it attempts to move your door.

 If you suspect any damage or have ruled out a power outage or broken remote, it’s time to call a professional like Central Ohio Garage Door.
 We can get your overhead door moving smoothly, so you can get back to your other priorities.

 Many homeowners rely on their garage as the primary way to access their homes.
-So if the overhead door gets stuck while you’re in the driveway, or you have a detached garage, you’re probably wondering how to get in.
+So if the overhead door gets stuck while you’re in the driveway, or you have a detached garage, you’re probably wondering how to open your garage door from the outside.
 Can you manually open a garage door from the outside?
 Yes.
 However, if you have a house key and access to the garage from the inside, you might prefer to do it that way, especially if you’re unsure where the key to your emergency release cord is.

-If the outside is your best bet, here’s how to do it.
+If the outside is your best bet, here’s how to manually open your garage door from the outside.

 - Unlock the emergency release: Your garage door should have a small keyhole somewhere near the top.
 This lock stores the emergency release cable.
 Use the associated key to unlock it and reveal the cable.
 Pulling on the cord will activate the release, allowing you to safely open the door by hand.